M10 road (Zambia): Route

-Just after crossing the Zambezi River, there is a road south into Namibia's Caprivi Strip, connecting to Namibia's B8 road (part of the Walvis Bay-Ndola-Lubumbashi Development Road).
+Just after crossing the Zambezi River, there is a road south into Namibia's Caprivi Strip, connecting to Namibia's B8 road (part of the Walvis Bay-Ndola-Lubumbashi Development Road) (the border on the Namibian side is named Wenela Border Post).
 The Katima Mulilo Bridge (completed in 2004), connecting Sesheke with the western side of the Zambezi River, completes a much-needed road link between Zambia and Namibia.

 As the main link between cities in Namibia like Walvis Bay and cities in Malawi, DR Congo, Tanzania and Zambia, the road is important for international trade and may be used frequently by motorists in either direction.

-The M10 between Kazungula and Sesheke is a road in a very poor condition, with many motorists choosing to use different routes between Kazungula and Namibia (like commuting through Kasane and the northern area of the Chobe National Park, both in Botswana, to enter Namibia at Ngoma).
+The M10 between Kazungula and Sesheke is a road with a reputation of being in a very poor condition, with many motorists choosing to use different routes between Kazungula and Namibia (like commuting through Kasane and the northern area of the Chobe National Park, both in Botswana, to enter Namibia at Ngoma).

 From the Namibia Border, the M10 turns to the north-north-west and heads for 116 km to a point south of the town of Sioma.
 Just before Sioma is the Ngonye Falls, also known as the Sioma Falls, on the Zambezi River.
-The M10 Road crosses back to the eastern side of the Zambezi River as the Sioma Bridge and continues north for 85 kilometres to the town of Senanga, which is near the southern point of the Barotse Floodplain.
+The M10 road crosses back to the eastern side of the Zambezi River as the Sioma Bridge and continues north for 85 kilometres to the town of Senanga, which is near the southern point of the Barotse Floodplain.
 It passes through the eastern suburbs.

-From Senanga, the M10 Road goes north for 100 km, through the Lui Toll Plaza, to the town of Mongu, which is the capital of the Western Province and Barotseland.
-The M10 ends at an intersection with the M9 Road from Lusaka at a roundabout in Mongu Central (adjacent to Barotse Shopping Mall).
+From Senanga, the M10 road goes north for 100 km, through the Lui Toll Plaza, to the town of Mongu, which is the capital of the Western Province and Barotseland.
+The M10 ends at an intersection with the M9 road from Lusaka at a roundabout in Mongu Central (adjacent to Barotse Shopping Mall).

 M19 Road (Zambia)

 On Zambia's road network, the M19 is designated as the short 3-kilometre road through Kazungula, from the junction with the M10 southwards to the Kazungula Bridge on the Zambezi River, where it crosses the river into the nation of Botswana.
 It becomes the A33 road of Botswana to Kasane and Nata on the other side of the river.
-The border area on the other side of the river crossing is also named Kazungula.
+The border area on the other side of the river crossing is also named Kazungula.Construction of the Kazungula Bridge and the one-stop border post to connect the M19 and A33 roads (replacing the Kazungula Ferry) was started in December 2014, with the bridge deal given to Daewoo Engineering & Construction by the Zambia and Botswana governments in September 2014.
+After construction ended in December 2020, the bridge was opened on 10 May 2021.